-A dead car battery means you’re going nowhere until you either replace it or get it jump-started.
-Jumping a car battery doesn’t have to be a scary process.
-If you don’t know how, then you can call for roadside assistance, but you can also do it yourself.
-Here’s how to jump a car battery safely so you can be on your way as soon as possible.
+A dead car battery means you’re not going anywhere until you either replace it or get it jump-started.
+Jumping a car battery doesn’t have to be a stressful process.
+You can always call for roadside assistance — that’s what AAA is here for, but it’s also a good idea to know the basics yourself.

 Safety First

-Whenever you work on your car, you need to keep safety in mind.
-For jumping a car battery safely, this includes making sure that other vehicles are at a safe distance and that you’re in a spot that’s out of danger’s way.
+In order to jump start a car safely, the first thing you should do is make sure that other vehicles are at a safe distance and that you’re in a spot that’s out of danger’s way.
 Even if you already know how to jump a car you should check your owner’s manual to be sure you’re following the manufacturer’s recommendations.
-If you have any doubts, call AAA Roadside Assistance for help with the process.

-All you need are jumper cables.
+All you need are positive and negative jumper cables.
 You should have these on-hand, tucked away for that inconvenient moment when your battery fails.
 They come in anywhere between 10 and 20 feet long with longer cables being easier to use.
 The extra length means less maneuvering to get the cables to reach from your car to the car providing the jump-start.

 Positioning the Vehicles